 Radzi is best known for being a presenter on BBC’s landmark and historic children show Blue Peter.
 He began presenting the show in 2013 having previously hosted WILD! for CBBC and Match of The Day Kickabout.

-In 2017 Radzi was announced as a presenter for ITV’s new show, Cannonball, an adrenaline-fuelled game show which features contestants trying to complete a host huge aquatic obstacles and water-based challenges.
+In 2017 Radzi was announced as a presenter for ITV’s new entertainment show, Cannonball, an adrenaline-fuelled game show which features contestants trying to complete a host huge aquatic obstacles and water-based challenges.
 He presented the show alongside Freddie Flintoff, Frankie Bridge and Maya Jama.

 Radzi’s strong multi-cultural heritage and mixed family traditions has sparked his intrigue into personal identity and what it means to be British.
 This fascination has fed Radzi’s growing interest in both current affairs and politics and as a result, Radzi filmed Your Body: Your Image – a BBC2 Learning series focusing on body image in schools, appeared on BBC 1’s Question Time, and most recently can be seen presenting the BBC’s documentary series Home Front Heroes commemorating the ways in which ordinary men & women played a vital part in Britain’s Wartime victory.
 Radzi explores how, aged 17, his grandmother took on a vital role to help keep wartime Britain fed.
 Over 1.3 million viewers tuned in as he paid an emotional visit to the family farm, meeting an ex-Land Girl who worked the fields to stop the country starving, and discovers the tough realities of WW2 rationing.